leonidas-o/abac-authorization-web/README.md

 ## ABACConditions
-Conditions are not mandatory and can be neglected if not needed.
+Conditions (Attributes) are not mandatory and can be neglected if not needed.
 If needed they can be created on all "cached" values.
 That means, everything in `AccessData.UserData` can be used.

 Starting from within `UserData` Model, specify a path using dot notation.
 Condition examples: